Deep Image-based Illumination Harmonization: Conclusion and Future Work

-In this work, we have presented a large-scale and high-quality dataset IH and proposed a novel deep learning-based method SI-GAN to edit the image-based object illumination and generate visually plausible illumination harmonized result without any intermediate inverse rendering process.
-In the future, we will extend our SI-GAN to be used for object illumination editing under multiple light sources, and handle video illumination harmony.
+In this work, we have presented a large-scale and high-quality illumination harmonization dataset IH and proposed a novel deep learning-based method DIH-GAN to edit the illumination of the inserted object and generate visually plausible illumination harmonized result without any intermediate inverse rendering process.
+In the future, we will extend our DIH-GAN and the dataset to address video illumination harmonization.